‘The Walking Dead’ Spoilers: Will Carol Die In Season 7?

 According to Raw Story, it seems that The Walking Dead fans should be worried about some characters, and Carol may be one of them.
 As viewers know, Carol hasn’t been seen much during Season 7.
 She is currently residing at The Kingdom with Morgan, King Ezekiel, and the rest of his people.
 She has no idea that Glenn and Abraham are dead, or about the upcoming war with Negan.
 Carol chose to leave Alexandria at the end of Season 6 because she began to feel guilty about the lives she had taken, and needed an escape from the harsh reality of her post-apocalyptic life.
 Carol knew that if she were to stay in Alexandria she would have to keep killing other people, and she just couldn’t handle it any more.

-If Carol can’t find the strength to fight with Rick, Michonne, Maggie, and the rest of the group it may mean that her life is in serious danger.
+If Carol can’t find the strength to fight with Rick, Michonne, Maggie, and the rest of the group, it may mean that her life is in serious danger.
 Although it seems the group will go to extreme lengths to protect their own, Carl could end up being one of the victims of The Walking Dead Season 7.
 In the comic book series, Carol goes into a depression and decides to commit suicide in a shocking and gory moment when she lets herself be devoured by hungry walkers.

 As for the rest of The Walking Dead gang, rumors are flying that people from both sides will betray their leader and flip flop.
 This means that some of Negan’s group will join Rick in the fight against the dictator, and other members of the Alexandria community will head over to the dark side to join Negan and fight against the people they once considered family.
 Lennie James, who plays Morgan on the show, says things are about to get very interesting on the series.